tonib/kaichronicles/doc/README-mechanics.md

 ## Codes for Magnakai disciplines

-These are the codes for each Magnakai discipline, used by the mechanics, as the appear on the XMLs:
+These are the codes for each Magnakai discipline, used by the mechanics, as they appear on the XMLs:

 * **Weaponmastery**: wpnmstry
 * **Animal Control**: anmlctrl